BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

   <em>Figure 26: The battle results screen</em>
 </p>

-2. To save a replay of your battle, click the "Download replay" button or the "Upload and Share Replay" button.
+2. To save a replay of your battle, click the "Download replay" button or the "Upload and Share Replay" button (See Figure 27).

 <!-- Figure 27 -->
 <p align="center">